drov0/exxp/README.md

 == Description ==

+Credits to steempress, the original plugin and their creators howo, fredrikaa and themis

 Exxp is a WordPress plugin that connects any blog to the hive blockchain.
 It also allows you to benefit from a blockchain powered comment section.

 **Features :**